JadeEmm/Encode-AI-GPT-Course/Lesson-02/README.md

         - A **feed-forward network**
           - Processes information in one direction, from input to output, without loops or feedback connections
         - Operates on each token independently
+        - Multi-head attention allows AI models to focus on multiple parts of the data simultaneously.
+The intuition behind multi-headed               attention in the Transformers is that 'each head' learns a different aspect of language.
         - **Routes information** between tokens
         - **Refines** each token's representation
   - **Output Probabilities**: